bradley/iOSFacebookFriendFinder/README.md

-Connecting to Facebook and Finding Friends
+Facebook Friends
 ===========

+##Connecting to Facebook

 This project will handle connecting to Facebook using two methods.
 First, if the user has connected his or her device to Facebook using the